exis-io/exis-io.github.io/pages/tour/OldSchool.md

 Serialization is the process by which information from one application is transmitted to another application.
 Generally applications rely on well known in agreed-upon formats for serialization.
 For web traffic the format is ususally `JSON` or `XML`.
 TCP traffic is a little trickier-- usually the developer has to set up their own system for transferring data.

-__Definition:__ serialization is the process of converting a data structure or object into a well known format so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be "resurrected" later in the same or another computer environment. [wikipedia.org](http://en.wikipedia.org/wiki/Serialization)
+__Note:__ serialization is the process of converting a data structure or object into a well known format so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be "resurrected" later in the same or another computer environment. [wikipedia.org](http://en.wikipedia.org/wiki/Serialization)

 Finally, validation lets developer know the data they receive is the data they want to receive.
 When a programmer writes a chunk of code he or she can be reasonably certain it will play nicely with their other code.
 Assumption doesn't hold on the Internet-- you always have to make sure the data you recieve hasn't been changed.